Stage lights come down on the 2018 Edinburgh Festival Fringe

 “2018 has been another fantastic year for the Edinburgh Festival Fringe.
 Artists from around the world have flocked to Scotland’s capital, delighting audiences with work that is exciting, shocking, entertaining, world class and often, hilarious.
 From cabaret to children’s shows, invigorating dance and physical theatre, to life enhancing drama.
 Whatever the medium, so many Fringe artists help us to question the world around us and illuminate the most challenging areas of being human in new ways.
 It is an exceptional festival where audiences can curate their own experience and where all ages and tastes are catered for.

-“The redevelopment of the Virgin Money Street Events has been embraced by audiences and performers, and we are proud to have improved the accessibility of our street events arena on the Royal Mile with dedicated viewing areas for those with access needs, fully accessible stages, BSL interpreted performances and sensory backpacks for children and adults on the autism spectrum.
+“The redevelopment of the Virgin Money Street Events has been embraced by audiences and performers, and we are proud to have improved the accessibility of our street events arena on the Royal Mile with dedicated viewing areas for those with access needs, fully accessible stages, BSL interpreted performances and sensory backpacks for autistic children and adults.

 “We are committed to breaking down barriers to attending the Fringe and through the Fringe Blueprint we will continue to work to address issues that affect participants and audiences at the festival, to ensure that no matter who you are or where you come from, you feel you can have a voice and be welcomed here in August.”